djgarcia/PCARD/README.md

 [1] A. Ahmad and G. Brown,
-"Random Projection Random Discretization Ensembles - Ensembles of Linear Multivariate Decision Trees", nowledge and Data Engineering, IEEE Transactions on, vol. 26, pp. 1225–1239, May 2014.
+"Random Projection Random Discretization Ensembles - Ensembles of Linear Multivariate Decision Trees", Knowledge and Data Engineering, IEEE Transactions on, vol. 26, pp. 1225–1239, May 2014.